joymathews/trail/backend/documents/aws-infr.md

 ---

 ## 1. Parameters
-- **DBName, DBUsername, DBPassword**: These are input parameters for the Aurora PostgreSQL database.
-You provide these values during deployment.
+- **DBName, DBUsername, DBPassword**: Input parameters for the Aurora PostgreSQL database.
-- **CognitoUserPoolArn, CognitoUserPoolId, CognitoUserPoolClientId**: Parameters for using an existing Cognito User Pool for authentication.
+- **CognitoUserPoolArn, CognitoUserPoolId, CognitoUserPoolClientId**: Parameters for your existing Cognito User Pool and Client.
+- **CorsAllowedOrigin**: Parameter for the allowed CORS origin.

 ## 2. Resources

 ### VPC and Networking
 - **TrailVPC**: Creates a Virtual Private Cloud (VPC) for isolating resources.
-  - *Check in Console*: VPC Dashboard > Your VPCs > Look for `10.0.0.0/16` CIDR.
 - **TrailSubnet1 & TrailSubnet2**: Two subnets in different Availability Zones for high availability.
-  - *Check in Console*: VPC Dashboard > Subnets > Look for `10.0.1.0/24` and `10.0.2.0/24`.
 - **TrailDBSubnetGroup**: Groups the above subnets for RDS/Aurora usage.
-  - *Check in Console*: RDS Dashboard > Subnet groups > `trail-db-subnet-group`.
 - **TrailSecurityGroup**: Security group for Aurora, allows inbound PostgreSQL (5432) from Lambda.
-  - *Check in Console*: EC2 Dashboard > Security Groups > Description matches.
 - **LambdaSecurityGroup**: Security group for Lambda, allows outbound to Aurora.
-  - *Check in Console*: EC2 Dashboard > Security Groups > Description matches.

 ### Database
 - **TrailAuroraCluster**: Aurora PostgreSQL Serverless v2 cluster.
-  - *Check in Console*: RDS Dashboard > Databases > Engine: Aurora PostgreSQL, Mode: Serverless v2.
 - **TrailAuroraInstance**: Instance for the Aurora cluster.
-  - *Check in Console*: RDS Dashboard > Databases > Instances tab.

 ### API and Lambda
+- **TrailCognitoAuthorizer**: Configures the HTTP API to use your existing Cognito User Pool for JWT authentication.
-- **TrailHttpApi**: HTTP API Gateway for exposing your backend as a REST endpoint.
+- **TrailHttpApi**: HTTP API Gateway for exposing your backend as a REST endpoint, protected by Cognito and CORS.
-  - *Check in Console*: API Gateway > HTTP APIs > Name: `TrailBackendApi`.
-- **TrailBackendLambda**: Lambda function running your Express backend (from `backend/lambda.js`).
+- **TrailBackendLambda**: Lambda function running your Express backend (from `backend/lambda.js`), integrated with the HTTP API and VPC.
-  - *Check in Console*: Lambda > Functions > Name: `TrailBackendLambda`.
-  - *Integration*: Connected to the HTTP API for all routes (`/{proxy+}`), and runs inside the VPC for DB access.

-### Cognito Authentication Layer (Reusing Existing User Pool)
-- **CognitoUserPoolArn (Parameter):** ARN of your existing Cognito User Pool, provided at deployment time (e.g., from GitHub Actions).
-- **CognitoUserPoolId (Parameter):** ID of your existing Cognito User Pool.
-- **CognitoUserPoolClientId (Parameter):** Client ID of your existing Cognito User Pool Client.
-- **TrailCognitoAuthorizer:** Configures the HTTP API to use your existing Cognito User Pool for JWT authentication.
-  - *Check in Console*: API Gateway > HTTP APIs > TrailBackendApi > Authorization > Authorizers > CognitoAuthorizer.
-- **TrailHttpApi:** Now has Cognito as the default authorizer for all routes.
-Only requests with a valid Cognito JWT token (from your existing pool) will reach your Lambda/backend.

-## 3. Environment Variables
-- Lambda receives DB connection info and other config as environment variables, matching your backend's `config.js` usage.

-## 4. IAM Permissions

-- **Lambda IAM Role**:
-  The Lambda function is automatically assigned an IAM role with the following permissions:
-  - `AWSLambdaVPCAccessExecutionRole`: Allows Lambda to manage network interfaces in your VPC so it can connect to resources like Aurora.
-  - `rds-db:connect`: Allows Lambda to connect to the RDS/Aurora database (required for IAM authentication if enabled).
-  - (Optional) `secretsmanager:GetSecretValue`: If you use AWS Secrets Manager for DB credentials, this permission is needed.

-  *Check in Console*:
-  - Go to IAM > Roles > Find the role associated with your Lambda function (usually named after the function).
-  - Review the attached policies and permissions.

-## 5. Networking: Are Lambda and Aurora in the Same Network?

-**Yes.**
-Both the Lambda function and the Aurora cluster are deployed inside the same VPC and share the same subnets and security groups.
-This ensures:
-- **Private, secure communication** between Lambda and Aurora (no public internet exposure).
-- **Security groups** control which resources can talk to each other (Lambda can reach Aurora on port 5432).

 ---

-## 6. Outputs
-- **AuroraClusterEndpoint**: The hostname for connecting to the DB.
-- **AuroraClusterPort**: The port (5432).
-- **LambdaFunctionName**: The deployed Lambda's name.
-- **HttpApiUrl**: The public URL for your API.
+## Cognito Authentication Layer (Reusing Existing User Pool)
+- Uses your existing Cognito User Pool and Client for authentication.
+- All API requests must include a valid JWT token from this pool.
+- API Gateway validates the JWT before invoking Lambda.

 ---

-## How the Network Looks
+## Network & Auth Flow Diagram

 ```mermaid
 %%{init: { 'theme': 'default', 'themeVariables': { 'fontFamily': 'Arial' } }}%%